Etyre/Engineered-Efficacy-/Intentionality-and-Productivity-system.md

 ###Preplanning, by the clock

+Clarifying

+What are the reasons why this is good to do?

+- This loads up my goals for the day so that they are at hand.
+- This makes my "committing" / deciding to do the thing real, and not epiphenomenal.
+- This prevents me from unreflectively adding goals to my day
+- This breaks down any ambiguity barriars
+	- General principle: unbundling planning and actin
+- This allows me to notice any aversions

 When I am outlining my main goals, for the next day, I have a rule of spending 3 minutes, by the timer, thinking through what is required for each one, and setting myself up to do it.

 That might include...

-- pulling up documents and making them accessible, to reduce friction to starting,
+- pulling up documents and leaving them open on my desktop, to reduce friction to starting,
 - looking up a phone number that I’ll need
 - messaging the person that I’m working with, to confirm our meeting
 - Considering what I want to get out of my meeting tomorrow.
 - Clarifying a and setting a TAP for starting that task

-If nothing else, I will visualize, in detail what the first steps of the task entail.
+If nothing else, I will visualize, in detail, what the first steps of the task entail.

-This prep work is sometimes helpful in of itself, but that isn’t the main point.
+There are several interrelated psychological mechanisms that make this so useful.

+1. It makes my "committing" / deciding to do the thing real, and not epiphenomenal.
+	- prevents me from unreflectively adding goals to my day
+2. It "loads up" my goals for the day
+3. This breaks down any ambiguity barriers
+	- General principle: unbundling planning and actin
+4. This allows me to notice any aversions in advance

+####Actually deciding

+prevents me from unreflectively adding goals to my day

+####Loading up goals

+####breaking down any ambiguity barriers

+Digression:

+General principle: unbundling planning and action

+####Making space for aversions

-The main point is to “load up” my tasks in short term memory.
+The main point is to “load up” my tasks, so that they are at hand, and to break down any ambiguity barriers to starting.

 (What I describe here [link to the relevant section of my musings and rough drafts outline post])

 Often time, when people put items on a task list, or say that they are going to do something, that is basically epiphenomenal.
 Words in the mind that are not connected to the levers of action.

-But mental rehearsal is not epiphenomenal.
-Simulating the task makes it more likely to happen, makes it real.
+But mental rehearsal is *not* epiphenomenal.
+Doing some a minimum of three minutes of thinking about the task  /Simulating the task makes it more likely to happen, makes it real.

-Doing some a minimum of three minutes of thinking about the task

 And furthermore, it becomes “at hand”.
 I have a background sense of the things that I want to do for the day.
+When I get to a choice point in my day,

-But, this is not just a one-way, top down process.
+Importantly, this is not just a one-way, top down process.
 Preplanning gives me an opportunity to get signals that I don’t actually want to do this task, or if there is something wrong about how I’m framing it.

-Notice if I have any aversions to the task, flag them and/or start to process them Notice if the task doesn’t actually seems worth doing Notice if it feels like I’m trying to cram in more than I can realistically do.
+- Notice if I have any aversions to the task, flag them and/or start to process them
+- Notice if the task doesn’t actually seems worth doing
+- Notice if it feels like I’m trying to cram in more than I can realistically do.